 Once you graduate from Penn Foster High School, you’ve earned a nationally and regionally accredited high school diploma that can help you create a better future for yourself, whether it’s a new career, an opportunity at your current job, or even an advanced degree.
 See which nationally and/or regionally accredited institutions have accepted Penn Foster High School diplomas.

-You may receive credit for previous college coursework if the school you attended meets Penn Foster’s standards, the course work is eligible for transfer, and you received a minimum grade of “C.” If you wish to receive credit, contact the college you attended and request for your official transcript(s) to be sent to Penn Foster College for evaluation.
-Up to 75% of required credits may be transferred.
+You may receive credit for previous college coursework if the school you attended meets Penn Foster’s standards, the course work is eligible for transfer, and you received a minimum grade of “C.” Up to 75% of required credits may be transferred.

 All approved transfer credits will be deducted from your tuition.

-Are you an ITT student looking for transfer credit information?
+Has your college closed or have you completed one or more programs at Penn Foster College and are considering transferring to another school?
 You can get academic and financial credit for some of the coursework you have already taken!
 Click here for more info.